 Understanding emotions is key to directing your emotional world rather than being at its mercy.
 Human beings are emotional beings.
-This means your emotions are part of your mental make-up and you are likely to have already felt most emotions at varying degrees—the good, the bad and the ugly.
+This means your emotions are part of your mental make-up and you are likely to have already felt most emotions at varying degrees—the 'good', the 'bad' and the 'ugly'.
 Becoming the director of your inner world does not mean you will only have 'feel-good' emotions.
-Your goal is aimed at first understanding emotions so as to calm your 'emotional sea' rather than struggling to stay afloat during a 'storm', and in time rising above it.
+Your goal is to understand your emotions so as to calm your 'emotional sea' rather than struggling to stay afloat during a 'storm', and in time to rise above it.

 We also know from the Law of Vibration that higher rates of vibration have directive power over lower rates of vibration.
-In the context of managing emotions, this means positive emotions have greater directive power over negative emotions, which in turn means, positive emotions can more easily cancel out or negate their negative counterparts.
+In the context of understanding emotions, this means positive emotions have greater directive power over negative emotions, which in turn means, positive emotions can more easily cancel out or negate their negative counterparts.
 You need a ‘lesser amount’ of a positive emotion to cancel out its negative counterpart, and a relatively ‘greater amount’ of a negative emotion to cancel out its positive equivalent.
-By understanding emotions in this way, you realise that for this this to hold true in your experience, you must aspire to maintain an internal world of more positive emotions, otherwise you have nothing with which to 'cancel' your negative emotions.
+For this to hold true in your experience, you must aspire to maintain an internal world of more positive emotions, otherwise, you have nothing with which to 'cancel' your negative emotions.

 To better your understanding of emotions, it is useful to think of positive emotions as being higher emotions, negative emotions as lower emotions, and when either side is expressed extremely, you have extreme emotions.
 The idea of higher, lower and extreme emotions does away with thinking of positive and negative emotions in the sense of good and bad.
-Any one emotion has its own rate of vibration which is either ‘lighter’ and so higher or ‘heavier’ and so lower than any other emotion of its own kind.
-For instance love is a relatively higher emotion than simply liking something, but that does not mean that 'to like' is a negative emotion in comparison—it is just lower in its rate of vibration when compared to love.
+Every emotion has its own rate of vibration which is either ‘lighter’ and so higher or ‘heavier’ and so lower than any other emotion of its own kind.
+For instance, love is a relatively higher emotion than simply liking something, but that does not mean that 'to like' is a negative emotion in comparison.
+It is just lower in its rate of vibration when compared to love.

 | continued: page 2-of-2 |

 As long as you are having a physical 3D world experience, you are likely to experience most emotions to varying degrees.
-When you understand that all emotions are a relative experience, you can better understand your own emotions.
+Remembering that all emotions are a relative experience, goes a long way in understanding emotions as and when they arise.
 This means that you cannot know happiness without having known sadness.
 Nor can you know what calmness is in the absence of having felt anxiety and so on.
 Likewise, you cannot eliminate all sadness from your life without getting rid of all happiness as well, and so on.
 The same applies to all your emotions.

-Understanding and accepting your emotions does not mean you must endeavour to not have emotions.
+Accepting and understanding emotions does not mean you must endeavour to not have emotions.
 Nor does it mean that each time you feel happy, you can now expect to feel sad.
 Remember that 'less happy' is a lower vibration of 'happy' but it's still happy.
-What you can do is endeavour to maintain an inner peace and sense of calm balance in your emotions that rests on a general disposition of all those higher emotions that lift you and your experience of life higher.
+Endeavour to maintain a sense of inner peace and calm balance in your emotions that rests on a general disposition of all those higher emotions that lift you and your experience of life higher.

 States such as joy, love, gratitude and faith, while generally considered to be emotions, are more akin to inner states of being that are undisturbed by outside events.
 This is the strongest foundation of inner peace and the most fertile mental soil in which to plant the seeds of your desires!
 Consciously maintaining an inner state of joy, love and faith while always counting your blessings no matter how mundane they seem, makes accepting and understanding emotions that may arise, much easier.

-Life has its ups and downs and accept you may feel sad or frustrated or angry at times and that it's okay.
+Life has its ups and downs.
+Accept that you may feel sad or frustrated or angry at times and that it's okay.
 Your aim is not to wallow in negative emotions for too long lest they weigh you down so much that getting up is more difficult.
-Give yourself a break and learn to see your extreme or negative emotional reactions as areas in your life that are most likely under the influence of unhealthy beliefs that you must reprogram or transcend by remembering who you really are—your True Self.
+Give yourself a break and learn to see your extreme or negative emotional reactions as areas in your life that are most likely under the influence of unhealthy beliefs that you must reprogram or transcend by remembering who you truly are—your True Self.

 Having emotions is fundamental to a more complete experience of life and they are also important in creating your ideal reality.
-Understanding emotions is the first step in learning to controlling your emotions by rising above them to your True Self.
+Understanding your emotions is the first step in controlling them by learning how to rise above them to your True Self.

 READ THIS NEXT: HOW TO CONTROL YOUR EMOTIONS BY RISING ABOVE THEM